wernerkrauss/silverstripe-twitter/README.md

 ## Requirements

- * SilverStripe 3.1 or above
+ * SilverStripe 4.0 or above
- * PHP 5.3
+ * PHP 5.4

 ## Installation Instructions

- * Extract all files into the 'twitter' folder under your Silverstripe root, or install using composer
+ * Extract all files into the 'twitter' folder under your SilverStripe root, or install using composer

 ```bash
 composer require "tractorcow/silverstripe-twitter" "3.1.*@dev"